PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

 **When contemplating a potential career switch to data science, which of the two is more important: a formal qualification or practical experience such as side projects?**

-Both of them are important, but practical experience is important, especially if it reflects how self-driven & team-oriented you are.
+Both of them are important, but practical experience has special value if it reflects how self-driven & team-oriented you are.

 **Do I need a data science certificate to work in the field?**